mkblitz/String-Search-Algorithm/README.md

 # String Search Algorithm
 String search algorithm I came up with which performs well, often beating benchmarks.
-Takes advantage of the pattern letter least found in the text.
+Takes advantage of the PATTERN letter least found in the TEXT.

 ## Algorithm Outline
 In general, we use string search algorithms when we're given a TEXT of length n, and a PATTERN of length m, and we want to find every instance of the pattern in the text, ideally in an eficiant manner.